 Before the two were properly introduced to each other, our Zoo Manager, Crystal Matthews made a couple of habitat modifications including adding temporary mesh to split the exhibit into two spaces.
 This allowed the pair to see, hear and smell each other, but not come into contact yet, at least until our Zoo Manager felt the pair was comfortable enough around one another.

-In mid-December, after about two days of living near each other, our Zoo Manager removed the mesh, allowing Meera and John Denver to interact.
+In mid-December, after about two days of living near each other, our Zoo Manager removed the mesh, allowing Eve and John Denver to interact.
 During the introduction, Keepers and Animal Care staff were on-site to observe each bird’s behaviors, both as individuals and as a pair.
 Staff were looking for key behaviors – proximity, positive interactions and eating – all which occurred between the two!
 Since their first encounters, the pair have also been seen preening each other and playing with enrichment items – nothing says potential love like tearing up a fish carcass together.

 John Denver, also coined JD for short, and Eve have acclimated well to each other, and JD is spreading his wings to become more comfortable in his new home as well.
 Keepers say he was initially shy around them, but with Eve guiding him, he has become more comfortable around staff.